 Behind the Scenes Insights

-- Director Frank Oz, famous for his work with The Muppets and films like Little Shop of Horrors, was chosen for his expertise in blending comedy with complex staging.
+- Director Frank Oz, famous for his work with The Muppets and for directing comedies like Dirty Rotten Scoundrels, was chosen for his expertise in both puppeteering and physical comedy.
+He believed the actors needed to move with the precision of dancers to sell the farce.

 Inspirations and References